Stunning Photos by Shark Attack Survivor Capture Predators’ Beauty

 “I still love sharks even after being attacked.
 The scariest part of snapping this great white shark photo?
 How cold the water was” off Stewart Island at the southern tip of New Zealand.

-This year marks an important opportunity to advance shark protections and save species with rapidly declining populations.
+2016 marks an important opportunity to advance shark protections and save species with rapidly declining populations.
 “We can have more shark species protected through international trade restrictions,” says Coots.
-“It would be amazing to see the U.S. support the shark protections proposed at the Convention on the International Trade of Endangered Species of Wild Flora and Fauna (CITES) meeting in Johannesburg, South Africa, this September.
-We can all sign a document to voice our support for these protections.”
+“It would be amazing to see the U.S. support the shark protections proposed at the September meeting of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in Johannesburg, South Africa.

 “When you’re this close to the sea, how can you not appreciate a healthy ocean?
 As top predators, sharks keep the whole ocean ecosystem balanced.”